2019 May Term Abroad in Central Europe: Budapest, Krakow, and Prague

-Scholarships: Hampden-Sydney students are eligible to apply for the H-SC Garlick and Blogging awards.
-Please see the Abroad Scholarships page for application links; applications are due January 10.
+Scholarships: Hampden-Sydney students are eligible to apply for the H-SC Garlick, Schug and Blogging awards.
+Please see the Abroad Scholarships page for application links; applications are due January 1.

 COURSES OF INSTRUCTION

-University-level courses will be taught by Dr. James Frusetta (Hampden-Sydney College) and Dr. Anca Glont (University of Dayton).
+University-level courses will be taught by Dr. James Pontuso and Dr. John Eastby.

 ITINERARY (subject to change)